MuddSub/MuddSub/README.md

 ## Installation

 ### Prerequisites
+This all needs to be in Ubuntu, preferably 18.04.
+Other linux distributions can in theory be used, but not all packages are guaranteed to be supported.
+For example, in Arch linux, everything except simulation is supported.
+These instructions are all written for Ubuntu.
+If you want to use a different distribution, you'll have to figure out how to install the packages in the distro.

+Start by following [these instructions](http://wiki.ros.org/melodic/Installation/Ubuntu) to install ros melodic.

-You'll need to install a few dependencies to get everything working:
+You'll also need to install a few dependencies to get everything working:

 ```
 sudo apt-get install ros-melodic-uwsim